Cory Gardner: Donald Trump

-In January 2019, Gardner was one of 11 Republican senators to vote to advance legislation intended to prevent Trump from lifting sanctions against three Russian companies.
+In January 2019, Gardner was one of 11 Republican senators to vote to advance legislation intended to prevent Trump from lifting sanctions against 3 Russian companies.
 In January 2019, following a report that Trump had expressed interest in withdrawing from NATO several times during the previous year, Gardner was one of eight senators to reintroduce legislation to prevent Trump from withdrawing the United States from NATO by imposing a requirement of a two-thirds approval from the Senate for a president to suspend, terminate or withdraw American involvement with it.
 Gardner criticized Trump for perceived softness in dealing with North Korea.
 "The president has, I'm afraid, taken pressure off of North Korea.
 He believes it's a way for him to negotiate with Kim Jong Un.
 I believe it's a rope-a-dope."
 In April 2019, Gardner was one of 12 senators to sign a bipartisan letter to top senators on the Appropriations Subcommittee on Energy and Water Development advocating that the Energy Department be granted maximum funding for carbon capture, utilization and storage (CCUS), arguing that American job growth could be stimulated by investment in capturing carbon emissions and expressing disagreement with Trump's 2020 budget request to combine the two federal programs that do carbon capture research.

 Economic policy

 Gardner signed the Americans for Tax Reform's Taxpayer Protection Pledge.
-He supports legislation to require that the United States Federal Reserve be audited.
+He supports legislation to require that the Federal Reserve be audited.
 In July 2014, Gardner introduced legislation to reform the Earned Income Tax Credit program.
 The legislation seeks to reduce fraud in the program and dedicate the savings to increasing the credit for working families.